farism/love2dtest/README.md

 - Mercenary with melee pick
 - Mercenary with melee pick and riot shield
+- Mercenary with taser and riot shield
 - Mercenary with gun
-- Mercenary on snowmobile
-- Mercenary on snowmobile with gun
 - Mercenary on snowmobile with grenade
-- Mercenary in forklift with grenade
+- Mercenary in lift with grenade
-- Mercenary in forklift with gun
+- Mercenary in lift with gun

 ### Animals

 - Arctic wolf
 - Snow leopard
 - Polar bear
+- Killer whale

 ### Prehistoric

+- Caveman with club
+- Caveman with spear
-- Caveman
+- Caveman with spear and shield
 - Sabertooth
 - Mammoth
 - Yeti